TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 added 12 packages, and audited 1027 packages in 3s
 ```

-* Not as heavyweight as API extractor
+It appears to be less heavyweight than API Extractor.
+Let's check that it installed OK.

 ```
 % npx typedoc --version